linkerd/website/linkerd.io/content/1/tutorials/part-two.md

 ---

-## How does Linkerd route an incoming request to the destination application?
+## Route an incoming request to the destination application

 When a request finally arrives at the destination pod’s Linkerd instance, it must be correctly routed to the pod itself.
 To do this we use the `localnode`